15 Apr All About BAMS Colleges & Deemed Universities in India 2026

 These cut-offs are influenced by the overall difficulty of the NEET UG exam, the number of applicants (over 18 lakh in 2024), and the availability of seats.
 In 2025, with a potential increase in applicants, cut-offs for top colleges may rise slightly, while private and deemed universities might maintain more accessible thresholds to fill seats.

-Fees Structure for BAMS Colleges in 2025
+Fees Structure for BAMS Colleges

 The cost of pursuing BAMS varies significantly between government colleges, private colleges, and deemed universities.
 Below is a detailed breakdown: